Trump missing chance to steer antitrust as key FTC slots go unfilled

 The FTC, which shares the work of antitrust enforcement with the Justice Department and pursues companies accused of deceptive advertising, is currently headed by acting Chairman Maureen Ohlhausen, who was named on Jan.
 25.

-Even without a permanent chair and missing key staff, in the past month, the FTC has forced Walgreens Boots Alliance Inc (WBA.O) to scrap a plan to buy Rite Aid Corp (RAD.N), sued to stop daily fantasy sports companies DraftKings and FanDuel from merging and filed a complaint aimed at stopping a North Dakota hospital system from buying clinics.
+Even without a permanent chair and missing key staff, in the past month, the FTC has forced Walgreens Boots Alliance Inc to scrap a plan to buy Rite Aid Corp, sued to stop daily fantasy sports companies DraftKings and FanDuel from merging and filed a complaint aimed at stopping a North Dakota hospital system from buying clinics.

 The Trump administration has not named a permanent chair.
 For the past several weeks, Ohlhausen, a Republican, has been the leading candidate, according to a person familiar with her candidacy.